 As our spaces open from busy corridor areas, we are unable to allow queuing outside of our entrance.
 You will be asked to leave by University staff if you are waiting outside during a red status period.

-Our other library buildings remain closed at this time.
+We remain closed to external users at this time.

 - New requests - Please submit an inter-library loan request and we will contact you if it is not possible to fulfil it.

-- Returns - Our Frenchay and Glenside libraries have reopened.
+- Returns - You can return items to our Frenchay, Glenside and Bower Ashton libraries, which remain open.
 Please check our opening hours and returns information.